CHN Logo

-Bardia: Rustic living at Dalla’s Tharu Community
+Bardia: Rustic Living At Dalla’s Tharu Community

 Riding on the back of Buddha’s motorbike in the late afternoon, the village of Dalla seemed asleep.
 Knocking on a few doors, however, we were able to chat to some of the locals who are part of this Community Homestay project.
 It was initiated in 2011 with support from WWF, was the first in Bardia.